scriptituk/tv-test-card-maker/README-beta.md

 This year (2025) I became aware that I had been living two streets away from Mr&nbsp;King in Furzeham, Brixham, for 14 years until he died in 2010.
 In August that year soon after his funeral service I became organist at the same [church](https://youtu.be/OmLH3yhwXrQ), yet remained oblivious.
-Had I not narrowly missed meeting him perhaps we could have chatted about the heyday of analogue electronics and the milestone transitions from valve to semiconductor, monochrome to colour, analogue to digital… RIP GJK.
+Had we met we might have reminisced about the heyday of analogue electronics and the milestone transitions from valve to semiconductor, monochrome to colour, analogue to digital… RIP GJK.